istio/istio/README.md

   > simplifies and enhances how microservices in an application talk to each
   > other over the network provided by the underlying platform.

 - **Istiod** - The Istio control plane.
 It provides service discovery, configuration and certificate management.
-It consists of the following sub-components:
+It consists of the following subcomponents:

     - **Pilot** - Responsible for configuring the proxies at runtime.